pblxm/s3-apigw-cdk/README.md

-## Instalacion
+# Installation

-Hacer `npm install` en el directorio principal y en scripts/write_file
+Run `npm install` in the main directory and inside scripts/write_file

-Desde la consola hay que crear un email verificado en SES y un numero de telefono en SNS
+You need to have a verified mail in SES and a verified phone number in SNS in order for it to work